 We do know there’s often a decision to be made – a choice about what high school to attend.
 And that can cause parents of 7th and 8th grade students to wonder what is best and perhaps struggle with that decision.
 We work with families in both spheres, public and private, and we know excellence can be found in both options.
 We can share some “food for thought” as you embark on your decision-making process.

 First and foremost, parents think right away about curriculum and quality of the staff.
 Yes, those are vitally important to evaluate.
 Also, equally as important are questions about support for gifted or struggling students, mental health support, extracurriculars, etc.–thinking about the whole package as it pertains to your student.

 The most important factors at any school can also be something you might not even know to consider.
 One mom shared that her child was filled with anxiety by the size of her school.
 The sheer number of students was overwhelming.
 When they visited a private school, her daughter said, “Mom, it’s carpeted!”
 The carpeting muffled the noise in the hallways and impacted her perception of how crowded it was.
 That carpet had a huge impact on how her child experienced that school.

 Stress about the unknowns goes beyond what school your child attends.

-When we began to offer our services in the Cincinnati area, we knew there were more families with kids in private school than had been our experience in Columbus.
+We have always served families nationwide, and we know that different areas of the country have different levels of participation with private schooling.
+For example, Cincinnati has many more families with kids in private school than had been our experience in Columbus.
 We also found that many of these parents needed the same support as their public school counterparts.

 For practically every family we talk to, whether they are private or public, they all have the same stress around not knowing how things work.